Ditch the resolutions and go for goals to set yourself up for success!

 Now that we understand that what we really want to do is set goals, not resolutions for ourselves – and not just when the calendar turns, but anytime we want – we can benefit from setting the scene up for the best outcome.
 And that means thinking it all through, using the right language and asking ourselves some good questions.

-resolutions vs goal settingWhat is my Why?
+What is my why?
 Why do I want to do this?
 What is motivating me?
 Why am I working towards this goal?
 Is the want coming from inside of me or from outside factors?

-What is my What?
+What is my what?
 It’s all in the details.
 What exactly do I want to achieve?
 What is my endgame?
 When is my deadline and is it flexible?
 Are there milestones I can establish to make the process less daunting, such as monthly smaller goals that build throughout the year?
 Is my goal S.M.A.R.T (specific, measurable, achievable, realistic, in a reasonable time frame)?

-Do I know Myself?
+Do I know myself?
 How will I feel when I achieve my goal?
 Can I visualize myself doing it?
 Do I have the capacity for potential failure or a need for a reset partway through?
 Do I believe in myself and my ability to make this change?
 Do I genuinely want it or do I think I’m supposed to want it?

-How do I Self-Talk?
+How do I self-talk?
 Do I say ‘I will’ and not ‘I’ll try’.
 Am I giving myself any outs or excuses or asking for forgiveness in advance?
 Am I being reasonable and kind to myself during this time of growth?

 Let’s see goal setting in action